Juan Rojas (footballer, born 1957)

 Juan Daniel Rojas Carvacho (born 7 August 1957) is a Chilean former professional footballer who played as a forward for clubs in Chile and Mexico.

-Playing career
+Club career

 With an extensive career in his homeland, he made his debut in Aviación in 1975.

 In the second level, he played for Independiente de Cauquenes and Malleco Unido.

 In the Chilean Primera División, he also played for Coquimbo Unido, Magallanes, Colo-Colo and Unión Española.

 Abroad, he played for the Mexican club Atlético Potosino in the 1988–89 season, coinciding with his compatriot Luis Castro.

 His last club was Palestino in 1989 in the second level, taking part in the final match against Universidad de Chile.

 International career

 Rojas made twelve appearances for the Chile national team in 1983, including two appearances in the 1983 Copa América.

 Personal life

 Rojas was nicknamed El Rápido (The Fast One).